 Table of Contents

-A large number of initiatives and training courses for developing the digital skills of adults are available in our communities and regions.
+A large number of initiatives and training courses for developing the digital skills of adults are available all over Belgium but also in our communities and regions.
 Here is a selection.
 Do not hesitate to use them!

 Partners specialized in digital technologies